ryanmdoyle/something-was-wrong/shows/005 - The Devil is a Good Liar.md

 Thank you to Alissa Doyle for her hype, support + story editing assistance.

+Thank you to my husband Michael and our three amazing children Jude, Ruby and Ozzy for cheering me on every step of the way.

 Follow the hashtag [#SomethingWasWrongPod](https://www.instagram.com/explore/tags/somethingwaswrongpod/) on Instagram.

+###Contact Us!
+If you would like to share your story with us, you can now call us and leave a voicemail.
+You can remain anonymous or share your first name and location.
+Our number is 1 (323) 379-5678.
+Your message might be shared on a future episode.

+###Sponsor
 Today’s episode is sponsored by [Picture Play](http://shopbabyrabies.com/?aff=4), use offer code SWW to get $3 off now.

 If you or someone you know is being abused, please contact [The National Domestic Violence Hotline](https://www.thehotline.org/) at 1-800-799-7233 (SAFE).